 In the environmental dimensions, LCI and LCIA represent a host of standardised footprint and impact pathway structures.
-The structural consistency enables handbooks of environmental prices such as CE Delft EU28 Environmental Prices to be attached on top.
-In turn enabling valuation to be added efficiently into LCA software such as SimaPro and GaBI (case studies 7 and 8).
-Uncertainty from using different data and models for footprint, capital changes and valuation of capital changes decreases if they are associated to the same structural basis.
-As mentioned earlier, the SEEA-EEA offers a blueprint of a practical resolution for standardising structure of food system footprints and impact pathways.
+The structural consistency enables handbooks of environmental prices such as the CE Delft EU28 Environmental Prices to be attached to the LCIA.
+This enables valuation to be added efficiently into LCA software such as SimaPro and GaBI (case studies 7 and 8).
+Uncertainty from using different data and models for footprint, capital changes and valuation of capital changes decreases if data and models have the same structural basis.
+As mentioned, the SEEA-EEA offers a blueprint for standardising the structure of food system footprints and impact pathways.